Waterloo

 Waterloo lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Waterloo's population was approximately 18,357 as of August 2025.
-This represents an increase of 1,978 people since the 2021 Census, which reported a population of 16,379.
-The change is inferred from the estimated resident population of 18,291 from the ABS in June 2024 and an additional 34 validated new addresses since the Census date.
-This results in a density ratio of 16,245 persons per square kilometer, placing Waterloo in the top 10% of national locations assessed by AreaSearch.
-Waterloo's growth rate of 12.1% since the 2021 census exceeded both the state (6.4%) and metropolitan area averages.
+Waterloo's population was around 18,357 as of August 2025.
+This reflected an increase of 1,978 people since the 2021 Census, which reported a population of 16,379.
+The change was inferred from the estimated resident population of 18,291 from the ABS in June 2024 and an additional 34 validated new addresses since the Census date.
+This level of population equated to a density ratio of 16,245 persons per square kilometer, placing Waterloo in the top 10% of national locations assessed by AreaSearch.
+The area's growth of 12.1% since the 2021 census exceeded both state (6.4%) and metropolitan area averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 90.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, exceptional growth is predicted over this period, with Waterloo expected to expand by 8,047 persons to 2041, representing a total increase of 43.5% over the 17-year span.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year were used.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts and exceptional growth, Waterloo is predicted to expand by 8,047 persons to 2041 based on latest population numbers, with an increase of 43.5% in total over the 17-year period.

 Frequently Asked Questions - Population